-The residency year starts with a 3-week orientation rotation which includes general orientation, BLS, and ACLS training with our physician residents, and a pharmacy specific orientation week to go over residency design, goals, objectives, learning experiences, etc. The resident also must fill out ASHP Entering Interests Form and the Entering Objective-Based Self-Evaluation Form in PharmAcademic.
+The residency year starts with a 2-week orientation rotation which includes general orientation, BLS, and ACLS training with our physician residents, and a pharmacy specific orientation week to go over residency design, goals, objectives, learning experiences, etc. The resident also must fill out ASHP Entering Interests Form and the Entering Objective-Based Self-Evaluation Form in PharmAcademic.
 Based upon resident's responses, interests, career goals, and their personal goals, the academic training year is adjusted to facilitate the accomplishment of these goals.
 The program director will develop a customized development plan for the resident, which will be reviewed and adjusted quarterly with the resident to ensure achievement of these goals.
+During the 2-week orientation, the resident will also be oriented each of the eight required longitudinal learning experiences and spend time in each of the six required longitudinal care clinics.